wearelumenai/distclus/README.md

 ## Run and feed

 The algorithm can be run in two modes :
- - `batch` : all data must be pushed before starting the algorithm.
+ - `batch` : all data might be pushed before starting the algorithm.
  - `online` : further data can be pushed after the algorithm is started, and dynamic functionalities are given for interacting continuously with the clustering

 The following function starts the algorithm in online mode then pushes the observations